 1. You Tore My Playhouse Down

-**** On his fourth and best CD, the underrated singer/songwriter/harpist delivers another set of soul-soaked Rhythm & Blues.
+****On his fourth and possibly best CD (I still have a soft spot for "Bluesoul"), the underrated singer/songwriter/harpist delivers another set of soul-soaked Rhythm & Blues.
 First out of the gate is Ann Peebles' "You Tore My Playhouse Down" (written by Earl Randle as "I'm Gonna Tear Your Playhouse Down"), which is better than it should be considering how often it's been covered.
 The Stax horns and slick organ fingering shows Texans can have Memphis in their heart.
 Nulisch wrings all the emotional angst needed out of the classic.
 Up next is a Gomes/Nulisch original, "Getaway Place", which is swinging Southern Soul with a killer hook.
 Other solid cuts written by the duo are "Love Changes Things", a Motown-flavored groover and "Where My Baby Is" would be a perfect vehicle for Ray Charles.
 Nulisch and band also do crack versions of Lee "Shot" Williams' "I Like Your Style", Little Walter & Otis Rush's "Mean Old World" & B.B.
 King's "Worried Dream".
 This album was nominated for Soul/Blues Album Of The Year at the W.C.
 Handy Awards.